self-host/self-host/docs/access_control.md

 For details on which resource paths are relevant, see the [openapiv3.yaml](https://github.com/self-host/self-host/blob/main/api/selfserv/rest/openapiv3.yaml) specification.
 Look at the `BasicAuth` declaration for each endpoint where the required access privilege is declared on the form; `action:resource_path`.

-## Questions
+## Questions and Answers

 #### Why role your own permission system?
 PostgreSQL already has an excellent RBAC permission system with ROW level security.

 This question is a good point, and we considered the existing POLICY system in PostgreSQL.

 However, some cases where a query will return an empty set instead of a "permission denied" exception caused a little too much headache.
 We may very well revisit this in the future.